conorgilmer/TeXTemplates/Accounts/README.md

 + One page Accounts

 Naturally the figures are made up and no mater that i tried to encourage others to use LaTeX instead of excel i found most people reverted to excel and i used LaTeX for a snazzy document

+Also Makefile to generate and clean up using make and pdflatex